Why smartphone owners can't tell if their data is being sent to China

 "For the average consumer it's not something that is obvious," said Kryptowire vice president Tom Karygiannis.

-Owners of compromised Blu Android smartphones are able to visit company's website and follow a six-step process to make sure their data is no longer being secretly harvested.
+Owners of compromised Blu Android smartphones are able to visit the company's website and follow a six-step process to make sure their data is no longer being secretly harvested.

 More technically sophisticated Android users can look at what comes installed on a smartphone's system image and inspect the applications, but this can be a very complicated process.
 (Kryptowire engineer Ryan Johnson describes how he found the vulnerability in this podcast.)